 Have an Irish Coffee for breakfast in Fisherman’s Wharf.

 One of the best breakfasts in Fisherman’s Wharf is home to the first purveyors of Irish Coffee in America, the Buena Vista Cafe.
 Who says you can’t have a little historic cocktail created in San Francisco with your breakfast?
+This might be the best breakfast you can have during your 4 days in San Francisco!

 Even if you’re not into the hair of the dog, the breakfast at the Buena Vista is worthy of a visit in its own right.
 Just be sure to at least catch a glimpse of the bartenders creating the Irish Coffees, sometimes a dozen or so at a time!